hu-macsy/lama_old/scai/solver/doc/SolverExample.rst

          --SCAI_CUDA_USE_TEXTURE=[0|1]
          --SCAI_CUDA_USE_SHARED_MEM=[0|1]
          --SCAI_CUDA_BLOCK_SIZE=[64|128|...]

+* Via ``SCAI_DISTRIBUTION`` a distribution for the matrix and the vectors can be set explicitly.
+  The value ``BLOCK`` stands for a block distribution without having an explicit mapping file.
+  Otherwise the mapping is read from the corresponding file.
+For more information see the command ``Matrix::readFromFile( matrix_filename, dist_filename)``.
+* Via ``SCAI_SOLVER`` one of the available solvers can be chosen.
+As all solver classes register themselves in a factory, they can be created dynamically at runtime.

 Before the solve method is called, a summary of the whole configuration is given.
 Without any arguments specified, it will print all the default settings.